-The Portfolio Growth chart in the various Portfolio tools plots the full range of a meandering portfolio much like a weather map tracking potential storm paths.
+The Portfolio Growth chart plots the full range of a meandering portfolio much like a weather map tracking potential storm paths.
 Think of it as beginning your portfolio in every historical year at once and watching how they all unfolded.
 Use this to track the growth not only of a static portfolio but also of an ongoing accumulation plan including regular contributions.

 How To Interpret The Chart

 The Portfolio Growth chart is very similar to a traditional line-chart you may find elsewhere that charts the growth of a portfolio over time, but with one major difference.
 Instead of simply charting returns between a single start and end date, it calculates the performance of every historical start date simultaneously.
 Every start date is aligned at year zero on the chart, and the resulting spread of returns shows the full range of outcomes regardless of when you were lucky or unlucky enough to invest.